base2Services/cfn-start-stop-stack/README.md

 -p [AWS_PROFILE], --profile [AWS_PROFILE]

     AWS Shared profile to use when making API calls

+--dry-run

+    Applicable only to [start|stop-environment] commands.
+If dry run is enabled info about assets being started / stopped will ne only printed to standard output, without any action taken.
 ```

 Also, there are some environment variables that control behaviour of the application.